htdebeer/pandocomatic/index.md

 # Introduction

-Pandocomatic is a tool to automate the use of [pandoc](https://pandoc.org/).
+Pandocomatic automates the use of [pandoc](https://pandoc.org/).
 With pandocomatic you can express common patterns of using pandoc for generating your documents.
-Applied to a directory, pandocomatic can act as a static site generator.
+Applied to a directory, pandocomatic acts as a static site generator.
 For example, this manual is generated with pandocomatic!

 Pandocomatic is [free
 software](https://www.gnu.org/philosophy/free-sw.en.html); pandocomatic